SmartKalea Data

 %

-average household water consumption during confinement
+the average household water consumption during confinement

 %